Eileen Gleeson: Peamount United

 Gleeson served as manager of Peamount United between 2006 and 2014.
-Under Gleeson, United became the one of the most successful women's football teams in the Republic of Ireland.
+Under Gleeson, United became one of the most successful women's football teams in the Republic of Ireland.
 She guided Peamount United to a treble in 2010, winning the Dublin Women's Soccer League title, the DWSL Premier Cup and the FAI Women's Cup.
 Under Gleeson, Peamount also won the inaugural 2011–12 Women's National League title and the WNL Cup in both 2012 and 2013.
 Gleeson also managed Peamount during their 2011–12 and 2012–13 UEFA Women's Champions League campaigns.

-In 2013–14 when Stephanie Roche scored her FIFA Puskás Award-nominated goal for Peamount against Wexford Youths, it was Gleeson who uploaded footage of the goal on the internet.
+In the 2013–14 season, when Stephanie Roche scored her FIFA Puskás Award-nominated goal for Peamount against Wexford Youths, it was Gleeson who uploaded footage of the goal on the internet.
 It later went viral on YouTube.